SAP-samples/teched2023-XP270/exercises/ex2/README.md

 ![](./images/2.1.2-pic-05.png)

 > [!NOTE]
-> endpoint is {app_url}/delete-file
+> endpoint is `{app_url}/delete-file`

-> app_url can be found via SAP BTP Cockpit as explained here: "BTP Cockpit" --> "Spaces" --> click on the desired space (in your use case you should be able to see just one space, so click on the spacenamed "prod") --> clik on the app name (e.g. `perfumeStore`) and you shall see the Applicaiton Overview scree.
+**HINT:** `{app_url}` can be found via SAP BTP Cockpit as explained here: "BTP Cockpit" --> "Spaces" --> click on the desired space (in your use case you should be able to see just one space, so click on the spacenamed "prod") --> clik on the app name (e.g. `perfumeStore`) and you shall see the Applicaiton Overview scree.
 Check out the "Application Routers" URL - this is your App URL that shall be copied and used.
 ![](./images/2.1.2-pic-04.png)

 **IMPORTANT**: How to work with input keys - see further details as per the screenshots below.